djamal2727/Main-Bearing-Analytical-Model/README.md

 Main Bearing Analytical Model Repository

 This directory contains the code to a wind turbine main bearing analytical model that estimates bearing loads and reliability using OpenFAST data and reference wind turbine parameters.
+This is a low-fidelity, computationally-inexpensive model adapted for direct-drive, double main bearing configuration wind turbines.
+This repo also contains all the necessary drivetrain and main bearing parameters to run this model for the modified 5MW, IEA 10MW, and IEA 15MW reference wind turbine.

 This directory contains four primary files:

 1] MainBearing_Analytical_Model contains the functions necessary to translate OpenFAST data, calculate bearing loads and L10 life, and plot these results,